silverstripe-terraformers/silverstripe-data-layer/docs/en/data-layer-integration.md

 This approach allows you to avoid complex data lookups on your components as the components can usually match your models.
 The consequence of this, we can keep a clean separation of concerns and thus the code is easier to maintain.

+## How to identify component data source

+There are quite a few options when it comes to providing data for your components.
+The simplest one is raw data via the template.
+This is pretty straightforward, but it may not be suitable for cases where components require a lot of fields as we want to avoid cluttering the template with data lookups.

+Components can use models or just objects (`ViewableData`) as data source.
+Note that a single component can have different sources in different contexts, imagine this as a many-many relation between components and their data sources.

+For example a link component can use page as data source but also a link object.
+Looking at it from other direction, a single page can expose different data sets to different components.

+To allow flexible mapping, this module provides several options for these cases.

+### Field resolution priority

+It's important to understand the field resolution priority in order to set up the right mapping rules.
+Overall approach is that more specific rules override generic rules.

+#### How field value is determined for components without source object

+1. Identifier field type - special hard coded fields
+2. Additional properties - raw data provided via template
+3. Directly from decorator - decorator provides data directly
+4. From default value - default value is part of the component definition

+If none of the above yields any values an exception is thrown.

+##### Decorator resolution

+1. `DecoratorService` will try to find a decorator based on the `decorators` configuration
+2. If no decorator is found `FallbackDecorator` will be used instead

+#### How field value is determined for components from source object

+1. Identifier field type - special hard coded fields
+2. Additional properties - raw data provided via template
+3. Directly from decorator - decorator provides data directly
+4. Field mapping - decorator provides a map for source object fields and component fields
+5. Object fallback - those source object fields which match component fields will be matched implicitly
+6. From default value - default value is part of the component definition

+If none of the above yields any values an exception is thrown.

+##### Decorator resolution

+1. Source object can have `data_layer_decorators` configuration which can have decorator specification
+2. Source object can have `data_layer_decorators` configuration which can have explicit field mapping, `FallbackDecorator` will be used in such case
+3. `DecoratorService` will try to find a decorator based on the `decorators` configuration
+4. If no decorator is found `FallbackDecorator` will be used instead

+##### Field mapping resolution

+1. If `FallbackDecorator` is in use, it will have an explicit field map which will be used over any generic rules
+2. Decorator in use provides `field_map` which is used to map properties which didn't match the rule above

+#### Which data source to use in what situation?

+**Additional properties**

+Great for simple components which don't have any object data sources and have only a few fields.
+For example: Link components with `href` and `title`.

+**Decorator value**

+Suitable for a group of objects of different type that need some custom data transformation.
+For example: We have a page and a block and both need a transformation of their data based on some global state like a feature flag.

+**Mapping from data source**

+This is probably the most common one used as it covers field mapping between objects and components.
+For example: Page has a `Heading` field and this needs to be mapped to Component field `Title`.

+**Implicit mapping**

+In case the object and component fields names match, you don't need an explicit mapping.
+For example: Page has a `Title` field and this needs to be mapped to Component field `Title`.

+**Default value**

+Default values are handy in case use need hard coded values to be passed, or you just have a value which covers most cases.
+The minority case can be overridden via additional properties feature (typically done via template).

+# TODO the section below needs updating

 ## Component specifications

 To register a component we need to configure our component manifest.